trueos/trueos-docs/trueos-handbook/sysadmclient.rst

    Scheduling a Scrub

-Select the pool from the :guilabel:`ZPool` drop-down menu, then select the :guilabel:`Frequency`.
+Select the pool from the :guilabel:`Storage Pool` drop-down menu, then select the :guilabel:`Frequency`.
 Supported frequencies are "Daily", "Weekly", or "Monthly".
 If you select "Daily", you can configure the "Hour".
 If you select "Weekly", you can configure the "Day of week" and the "Hour".
 If you select "Monthly", you can configure the "Date" and "Hour".
 Since a scrub can be disk I/O intensive, it is recommended to pick a time when the system will not be in heavy use.

 Once you have created a scrub schedule, you can use the "gear" icon next to the "schedule scrub" icon to modify the highlighted schedule or